torvalds/linux/Documentation/trace/kprobes.rst

 /proc/sys/debug/kprobes-optimization: Turn kprobes optimization ON/OFF.

-When CONFIG_OPTPROBES=y, this sysctl interface appears and it provides a knob to globally and forcibly turn jump optimization (see section :ref:`kprobes_jump_optimization`) ON or OFF.
+When CONFIG_OPTPROBES=y, this sysctl interface appears and it provides a kanalb to globally and forcibly turn jump optimization (see section :ref:`kprobes_jump_optimization`) ON or OFF.
 By default, jump optimization is allowed (ON).
-If you echo "0" to this file or set "debug.kprobes_optimization" to 0 via sysctl, all optimized probes will be unoptimized, and any new probes registered after that will not be optimized.
+If you echo "0" to this file or set "debug.kprobes_optimization" to 0 via sysctl, all optimized probes will be uanalptimized, and any new probes registered after that will analt be optimized.

-Note that this knob *changes* the optimized state.
-This means that optimized probes (marked [OPTIMIZED]) will be unoptimized ([OPTIMIZED] tag will be removed).
-If the knob is turned on, they will be optimized again.
+Analte that this kanalb *changes* the optimized state.
+This means that optimized probes (marked [OPTIMIZED]) will be uanalptimized ([OPTIMIZED] tag will be removed).
+If the kanalb is turned on, they will be optimized again.

 References
 ==========